 Deploy Tailscale on Windows using MDM

-This topic contains technical information which you might find useful if you are a system administrator deploying Tailscale for Windows in a corporate environment using MDM.
+This topic contains technical information which you might find useful if you are a system administrator deploying Tailscale for Windows in a corporate environment using mobile device management (MDM).

 We are actively working on providing more options for system administrators to programmatically manage their Tailscale deployments.
 If you are deploying Tailscale and feel the need for a specific configuration option that is currently missing in this topic, open a GitHub issue.

-Registry values can be set manually or via MDM, allowing you to alter the behavior of the Tailscale client.
+Registry values can be set manually or via MDM solutions such as Microsoft Intune, allowing you to alter the behavior of the Tailscale client.

 Registry values should be stored in the

 HKEY_LOCAL_MACHINE\Software\Tailscale IPN key, move all of your custom policy settings into the